Aadiprofessional/EduSmart/README_AI_COMPONENTS.md

 # AI Components Documentation

 ## Overview
-This document describes the AI-powered components in the EduSmart application, including the Check Mistakes component and AI Tutor Chat component.
+This document describes the AI-powered components in the MatrixEdu application, including the Check Mistakes component and AI Tutor Chat component.

 ## Components